bgonzalezbustamante/Public-Presentations/README.md

 ### 2022

 - González-Bustamante, B. (2022). *Resignation Calls and Dismissals of Ministers in Latin America*.
-Presentation delivered at the XXXIX International Congress of the Latin American Studies Association, San Francisco, USA. **[forthcoming]**
+Presentation delivered at the XXXIX International Congress of the Latin American Studies Association, San Francisco, USA.
+[In English] **[Forthcoming]**

 - González-Bustamante, B. (2022). *Resignation Calls and Ministerial Turnover in Latin America*.
-Presentation delivered at the Society for Latin American Studies Annual Conference, Bath, UK. **[forthcoming]**
+Presentation delivered at the Society for Latin American Studies Annual Conference, Bath, UK.
+[In English] **[Forthcoming]**

 - González-Bustamante, B., \& Cisternas, C. (2022). *Seniority and Cosponsorship in the Chilean Lower House 2006-2018*.
-Presentation delivered at the Society for Latin American Studies Annual Conference, Bath, UK. **[forthcoming]**
+Presentation delivered at the Society for Latin American Studies Annual Conference, Bath, UK.
+[In English] **[Forthcoming]**

 ### 2021